mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Because of the demilitarization of the cultural zone, Kaskii has few military bases.
 There is only one scout base and three navy bases.
 The Imperial
-Navy’s 4th Fleet is concentrated on few worlds but has an active presence in the subsector.
+Navy's 4th Fleet is concentrated on few worlds but has an active presence in the subsector.
 Its personnel are by regulation over three quarters
 Sylean and each of its ships are given traditional

 Sylean names above the banner of Kaskii, a trio of three crimson Imperial sunbursts.
-The sunbursts represent ‘The Belt of Cleon,’ a constellation of red giants visible just to coreward, the stars of the Uungip, Kuuir Am and Kishkeiim systems.
+The sunbursts represent 'The Belt of Cleon,' a constellation of red giants visible just to coreward, the stars of the Uungip, Kuuir Am and Kishkeiim systems.